schappim/mBot-Gitbook/section-3-chapter-18-section-recap-and-quiz.md

 We made acquaintance with the concept of variables and saw how to set up a simple arithmetic operation.

 At this point we are starting to get a good understanding of how movement can be achieved with the mBot.
 This is something but we need more.
-In the next part of this crash course we are going to handle more important programming concepts like the loop and the if.
+In the next part of this crash course we are going to handle more important programming concepts like the loop and the "if else" structure.